A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Results

 We used one \coso~single crystal, grown by chemical vapor transport (CVT), for all the main results reported in this article.
-Further information can be found in the Supplementary Materials.
-In order to reduce the demagnetization effects, the single crystal was carefully cut and polished to have a disk shape, as shown in Fig.~\ref{fig1}e I. The zero-field magnetic REXS pattern shows up as four clear Bragg peaks on the detector plane, corresponding to the helical state (Fig. \ref{fig1}f).
+Further information can be found in Methods.
+In order to reduce the demagnetisation effects, the single crystal was carefully cut and polished to have a disc shape, as shown in top panel of Fig.~\ref{fig1}\textbf{e}.
+The zero-field magnetic REXS pattern shows up as four clear Bragg peaks on the detector plane, corresponding to the helical state (Fig. \ref{fig1}\textbf{f}).
 In the subsequent experiment, only a half of the reciprocal space ($-0.25 \leq \mathbf{Q}_x\leq 0$\,nm$^{-1}$) was measured to access the higher harmonics of magnetic satellites in the single detector configuration at a finite magnetic field.
-At $T=20$\,K, the magnetic field of 100\,mT drives the system into the spin-polarized phase.
-Reduction of the field results in the gradual emergence of the conical satellite (Fig. \ref{fig2}a).
-When the field is aligned roughly along $\langle110\rangle$ axes, upon further decrease of the magnetic field -- just below 30\,mT -- a first-order transition from conical to the multi-domain helical phase takes place, manifesting two Bragg reflections corresponding to helices slightly tilted away from their preferable $\langle100\rangle$ directions by the remaining magnetic field.
+At $T=20$\,K, the magnetic field of 100\,mT drives the system into the spin-polarised phase.
+Reduction of the field results in the gradual emergence of the conical satellite (Fig. \ref{fig2}\textbf{a}).
+When the field is aligned roughly along $\langle\text{110}\rangle$ axes, upon further decrease of the magnetic field -- just below 30\,mT -- a first-order transition from conical to the multi-domain helical phase takes place, manifesting two Bragg reflections corresponding to helices slightly tilted away from their preferable $\langle100\rangle$ directions by the remaining magnetic field.
 Due to the finite magnetic field, the proper-screw structure is deformed, resulting in higher-harmonic reflections, similar to the case of CSL in uniaxial helimagnets \cite{togawa2013interlayer, kishine2015}.